ga-group/comcat/tree+def.md

       - #### 30602017  Styrene  (Ethenylbenzene, Phenylethene)
         Derivative of benzene bearing a vinyl functional group (ethylene, ethene) at one position, formula C6H5CH=CH2.
       - #### 30602020  Paraxylene  (p-Xylene)
         Derivative of benzene bearing two methyl groups at the 1- and 4-positions.
+The most valued compound in mixed xylene (302060).
       - #### 30602030  Terephthalic Acid  (PTA)
         Derivative of benzene bearing a carboxylic acid group at the 1- and 4-positions.
     - #### 306030  Alkanols and Polyols